 Wilderun‘s devilishly complex and self-released sophomore album Sleep at the Edge of the World will do that to you.
 It kind of feels like Steven Wilson‘s Hand.
 Cannot.
 Erase. taken to the next fucking level.
 Just check out Hope and Shadow (Ash Memory Part II).
-Progressive Folk Metal moving up to meet Death Metal with some fragrant blackish intonations, then mixed well and spit out again.
-To still kick it up a notch, they mix symphonic elements into this whole composition and skillfully done too.
+Progressive Folk Metal moving up to meet Death Metal.
+With some fragrant blackish intonations thrown in for sport.
+Then they mix well and spit out again.
+To still kick it up a notch, they swirl some symphonic elements into this whole composition and skillfully done too.
 Do I see Eluveitie dancing up and down at the edges of my vision?

 The record moves seamlessly and effortlessly from airy-fairy to a Moonspell-ish growled attack in a heartbeat.
 At times it feels like some sort of Myrkur without the Enya-esque chanting.
 Then the tune morphs into a special brand of thrashy Progressive Melodic Folk Death Metal, which in this form has seldom been heard.
 In Bite the Wound (Ash Memory Part III) you will find a lot of that, a most astonishing track.

-Then they up the ante by taking all of a sudden a Thrash Metal turn on ye in The Garden of Fire.
-The very same track turning merlinesque and dream-like talking about drinking from the goblet of time a bit later.
+Then they up the ante and suddenly take a Thrash Metal turn on ye in The Garden of Fire.
+The very same track turning merlinesque and dream-like, talking about drinking from the goblet of time a bit later.
 Okay, some purists will probably bleat about too much cheese and what have you.
 However, some fantasy should be allowed in this foggy landscape of theirs.
 If you really want cheese, check out the last 2015 assault from Gloryhammer.
 There you can positively lather yer mighty selves in fondue.
 Garden of Fire is just stellar, no need to say more!

-It is this state of constant flux present throughout that renders this album hellishly difficult to review, but also equally difficult to just listen to.
-On the other side, it renders the album eerily interesting too, so there are both sides to this decidedly tasty medal.
+It is this state of constant flux present throughout that renders this album hellishly difficult to review.
+But also equally difficult to just listen to.
+On the other hand, this kicks up the interest levels too.
+So there are indeed two sides to this decidedly tasty medal.
 And this speaks towards the quality of this record in general, but more to that later.

-One would have thought Wilderun – the band – somehow to dwell somewhere in the cold tundras of the North of the old continent.
+One would think that Wilderun – the band – somehow dwells somewhere in the cold tundras of the North of the old continent.
 But know, oh metallic readers, they join us from Boston, MA.
 Land of Lovecraft-esque schemes and the cult of Cthulhu.
 This is a tad surprising: A lot of Folk Metal originates from Europe.
 So, ye Folk metallers from the windy fjords and yonder rocky hills, hear me, there: You got some mighty competition from across the pond.
 You need to turn and stand to meet this mighty 40-gun frigate boring down on you from the American coast.

 Wilderun came into existence in 2008 by Evan Berry (guitars and vocals), but only really got off the ground in 2012.
 Meantime, other band members were added: Wayne Ingram (guitars), Dan Müller (bass) and Jon Teachey on drums.
 The band enjoyed considerable acclaim on the Paganfest III in Worcester, MA in 2012 and then went on to record their first album shortly thereafter.
 Now followed by this here concoction, released in 2015.